CentreForDigitalHumanities/jewish-historical-migration/backend/README.md

 You need to install the following software:

  - PostgreSQL >= 10, client, server and C libraries
+ - The PostGIS extension for PostgreSQL (version 3)
  - Python >= 3.8, <= 3.10
  - virtualenv
  - WSGI-compatible webserver (deployment only)